-Tiratricol.
-Over-the-counter products containing tiratricol, a thyroid hormone, have been sold for weight loss.
+Over-the-counter products containing tiratricol, a thyroid hormone analogue, have been sold for weight loss.
 Such products may increase the risk for thyroid disorders, heart attack, and stroke.
 Tiratricol is also known as triiodothyroacetic acid or TRIAC.

 Orlistat can cause gastrointestinal problems and may interfere with the absorption of the fat-soluble vitamins A, D, and E and other important nutrients.
 The FDA recommends taking a daily multivitamin supplement when using this drug.

 There is an approved over-the-counter version of orlistat.
 Sold under the name Alli, it is available at half the prescription strength of Xenical.
-Those eager to use it should consider its cost (around $100 per month) and modest benefits compared with its side effects.
+Those eager to use it should consider its cost and modest benefits compared with its side effects.

 The only other long-term obesity medication approved by the FDA is Xenical (orlistat), described above.

-Phentermine and Other Sympathomimetics.
 Sympathomimetics are drugs that act like the stress hormone (and chemical messenger) norepinephrine.
 These medications act as stimulants in the brain.
 Some are approved for treating obesity, but only for short-term use of 12 weeks or less.
-Average weight loss has been in the range of 7 lbs. over the short-term.
+Average weight loss has been in the range of 7 pounds (3 kilograms) over the short-term.
 These medicines include: